 The ASA dealt with 1,338 enquiries during 2018, including 820 formal complaints about 425 advertisements and the report includes the top five most complained about advertisements.

-Therapeutic and health products and services led the complaints by category, followed by food & beverages and entertainment advertising.
+In 2018 just under half of the complaints related to misleading claims in advertisements and 35% of complaints were about social responsibility.
+Therapeutic and health products and services led the complaints by category, followed by food & beverages and household goods advertising.
 Complaints about television advertising led the media category, followed by advertiser websites and digital advertising (including social media).

 Previous year’s annual reports: